 The solution described in clause 5.1.4.4.2 is consistent with NRM- based approach and reuses existing provisioning MnS operations.
 The solution is also consistent with the approach used by ML training MnS described in 3GPP TS 28.105 [4].
 It provides the means for obtaining the data samples that are likely to have more value for re-training using the consistent NRM-based approach.

-5.1.5 ML entity joint training
+5.1.5 ML model joint training

 5.1.5.1 Description

 An AI/ML inference function may use one or more ML entities to perform the inference(s).
 When multiple ML entities are employed, these ML entities may operate together in a coordinated way, such as in a sequence, or even a more complicated structure.
-In this case, any change in the performance of one ML entity may impact another, and consequently impact the overall performance of the whole AI/ML inference function.
+In this case, any change in the performance of one ML model may impact another, and consequently impact the overall performance of the whole AI/ML inference function.
 Therefore, it is desirable that these coordinated ML entities can be trained or re-trained jointly, so that the group of these ML entities can complete a more complex task jointly with better performance.

 5.1.5.2 Use cases

-5.1.5.2.1 Support for ML entity modularity - joint training of ML entities
+5.1.5.2.1 Support for ML model modularity - joint training of ML entities

 Besides the discovery of the capabilities of ML entities, services are needed for identifying which AI/ML capabilities are used in specific use case and how.
 3GPP TS 28.105 [4] defines the inferenceType which indicates the type of inference, i.e. the use case that the ML model supports.
 This indicator may be represented by the MDA type (see 3GPP TS 28.104 [2]), Analytics ID(s) of NWDAF (see 3GPP TS 23.288 [3]), types of inference for RAN-intelligence, and vendor's specific extensions.

 In order to address complex use cases, applying multiple, cooperative ML entities might be necessary.
 There are different ways in which the ML entities may cooperate.
-An example is the case where the output of one ML entity can be used as input to another ML entity forming a sequence of interlinked ML entities.
-Another example is the case where multiple ML entities provide the output in parallel (either the same output type where outputs may be merged (e.g. using weights), or their outputs are needed in parallel as input in the automation process or as input to another ML entity.
+An example is the case where the output of one ML model can be used as input to another ML model forming a sequence of interlinked ML entities.
+Another example is the case where multiple ML entities provide the output in parallel (either the same output type where outputs may be merged (e.g. using weights), or their outputs are needed in parallel as input in the automation process or as input to another ML model.
 Such modular approach in building a single AI/ML inference function for a given use case facilitates the reusability of ML entities in different use cases.
 Furthermore, it facilitates the replacement, changes and improvements of individual ML entities ties within complex use cases.

 Based on the use case complexity, a single or multiple ML entities may be needed in order to provide a complete solution for a given use case.
-For simple use cases, it may be sufficient to apply only a single ML entity.
+For simple use cases, it may be sufficient to apply only a single ML model.
 For complex use cases or vendor specific extensions, multiple ML entities need to be employed in a potentially coordinated way, e.g. ML entities employed in sequence, parallel or any structure thereof.
-Given the complexity of the required mapping between the use cases and potentially multiple ML entities, management services should be supported to facilitate such mapping, e.g. determination of whether the specific use case can be realized by a single ML entity or a group of ML entities, configuration of individual ML entities based on their interdependencies in the group, enabling joint training (e.g. re-training) of interdependent ML entities, etc.
+Given the complexity of the required mapping between the use cases and potentially multiple ML entities, management services should be supported to facilitate such mapping, e.g. determination of whether the specific use case can be realized by a single ML model or a group of ML entities, configuration of individual ML entities based on their interdependencies in the group, enabling joint training (e.g. re-training) of interdependent ML entities, etc.

 5.1.5.3 Potential requirements